Euramsia/PersonalWebsite/content/posts/Red Cross Fundraising.md

 **Only the performance counts, yet there is no stress.**
 The job is 100% comission based and thus performance based, but there is no stress or pressure, no tasks you need to complete.
-You get your money for a successful transactions which requires a talk and the completion of a form.
+You get your money for a successful donation which requires a talk and the completion of a form.
 That takes between 5 and 30 minutes, depending on the citizen.
-How many of those transactions you have, on how many doors you knock, if you rest for half an hour during the day or 3 hours is completely up to you.
+How many of those donations you have, on how many doors you knock, if you rest for half an hour during the day or 3 hours is completely up to you.
 It is like piecework, but a very talent-based.
-A good fundraiser can ear ten times the money of a bad fundraiser.
-For the Red Cross only the amount of the donations count, if 1000 Euros of donations are brought in by one fundraiser or 5 of them does not make a difference.
-The comssion is chosen to give average fundraisers a sufficient motive to continue, which means you can earn quite a lot if you are a good fundraiser.

 **Success seems almost random in the beginning.**
 Some days are bad, some days are good and it is difficult to grasp what causes the fluctuation.
 The team leader is an experienced fundraiser and trains the newbies during the first weeks, but still it is not easy to understand what is good and what is bad and how to improve.
 That can be very frustrating.

-**It is honorable work with banal motivs.** Barely 10% of the people do this job to help the Red Cross.
-The good cause gives a comfortable feeling and you can see yourself as the good guy, but really, it is about the comissions.
-The comissions are the reason why you knock at door after door, while sweating from the heat reflected by the asphalt on the streets, the rain dropping from the hair into the eyes, while being hit by the smell from a stinky flat, sometimes being insulted and sometimes being treated unfriendly for hours.
-The comissions and the fun you can get from people being nice and people you - subtly! - make fun of during the talk.
+**It is honorable work with banal motivs.** The good cause gives a comfortable feeling and you can see yourself as the good guy, but really, it is about the comissions, because that is the only money you will get.
+The comissions are the reason why you knock at door after door, while sweating from the heat reflected by the asphalt on the streets, the rain dropping from the hair into the eyes, while being hit by the smell from a stinky flat, sometimes being insulted and sometimes being treated unfriendly for hour after hour.
+The comissions and the joy you can get from people being nice and fun.

 ## Lessons learned